yuhexiong/yuhexiong/README.md

-**Full Stack Developer, Data Engineer, Analyst, Scientist and DevOps, handling billions of records monthly, cleaning and analyzing data to generate AI reports for insights.**
+**Graduated from Taipei First Girls High School and the Department of Mathematics at National Taiwan University.
+Work includes Full Stack Developer, Data Engineer, Analyst, Scientist, and DevOps roles, handling billions of records monthly, and cleaning and analyzing data to generate AI reports for insights.**

 ## Skills